ubc-library-rc/rdm/content/09_License-Research-Data.md

 <br>

 **Here's a breakdown of what we covered:**
 Licensing and copyright can only be applied to things that are products of creative or unique intellectual activity.
 Licenses like Creative Commons and Open Government Licenses help to concisely communicate how to use a work properly and legally within the copyright framework.
 The level of permission can vary — some licenses openly allow modification and commercial use, while some don’t.
-Choose the license that best suits your preferences and the subject for your research output(s).
+Choose the license that best suits your preferences and the subject for your research output.
 {: .note}

 # Congrats!